zeroXten/cryptdoh/README.md

 **Bro, there's like a bazillion crypto libraries out there already.
 Why another one?**

 Most crypto libraries require the user to make significant usage decisions.
-Without understanding the concepts behind all the options, it is easy to the users to pick something inappropriate, resulting in insecure systems.
-Also, they often allow silly defaults, such as an IV set to all 0s or forgetting a salt etc. This library enforces best-practices, so if you need more control you should use a lower level library.
+Without understanding the concepts behind all the options, it is easy for the users to pick something inappropriate, resulting in insecure systems.
+Also, libraries often allow silly defaults, such as an IV set to all 0s or forgetting a salt etc. This library enforces best-practices, so if you need more control you should use a lower level library.

 ## Features